derektypist/derek-dhammaloka-cv/README.md

 ### GitHub

 The GitHub Page is where you (the user) can view my GitHub Projects (user name derektypist) as well as searching on other user profiles (e.g. igorvanloo).
+If the username does not exist, the message `No info found for user ${username}` appears.

 GitHub Information consists of:

 - Username (e.g. derektypist)
+- Image of Username (if any)
 - Number of Followers
 - Number Following
 - Number of Repositories